A complete guide to the Zendesk Messenger link in 2026

 Go beyond a simple Zendesk Messenger link

 Curious to see how much of your Zendesk support you could automate?
-Try eesel AI and run a free simulation on your historical tickets today.
+Try eesel AI and see how it complements your Zendesk setup today.

 Frequently asked questions